didas72/Primes/README.md

 Primes.Common is a C# library that holds definitions for `PrimeJob`, `KnownPrimesResourceFile`, `Mathf`, `Utils` and other general utilities.
 All these components are available to other C# projects so new features will automatically be implemented in all programs.

 PrimesCpp is the latest project.
 It is a C++ based Console program that will work very similarly to Primes(.exe), just written in C++.
 The purpose of this project is to learn C++ and to attempt to achieve higher performance and cross-platform capabilites than it's .NET counterpart.
+It is also an objective to at some point use this project with OpenCL to achieve the best speeds.

 ### Finding primes